-Untangling the wires of your favorite earbuds can be a nuisance.
+Untangling your favorite earbuds can be a nuisance.
 Plus, as more and more phones ditch the headphone jack, an increasing number of us want to ditch the dongle and jump into the world of wireless headphones.

 When it comes to true wireless earbuds (i.e., those with no cables at all), the marketplace has its fair share of poorly functioning products.
-Whether it’s short battery life, poor sound, or shoddy connection, there are many true wireless buds that don’t make the grade.
-And in many cases, tethered Bluetooth headphones give you much more bang for your buck.
-But if you’re ready to leave the wires — all the wires — behind for a set of completely wireless earbuds, we’re here to help.
+Still, while tethered Bluetooth headphones give you much more bang for your buck, new entries like the Galaxy Buds, the 2019 AirPods, and the coming Powerbeats Pro offer reasons to get excited about this technology.
+If you’re ready to leave the wires — all the wires — behind for a set of completely wireless earbuds, these are the best true wireless earbuds available.

 At a glance